ThijnK/maze/README.md

 - `nl.uu.maze.examples`: Example classes for testing and demonstration purposes
 - `nl.uu.maze.benchmarks`: Benchmark classes for evaluating and comparing search strategies

+## Benchmarking

+MAZE was benchmarked using the [JUGE](https://github.com/JUnitContest/JUGE) benchmarking framework, which is designed for evaluating test generation tools for the SBFT tool competitions.
+A fork of JUGE that is specifically set up to benchmark MAZE is available [here](https://github.com/ThijnK/JUGE).
+Further instructions and details on the benchmarks can be found there.

+### Benchmark Set

+The synthetic benchmark classes used to compare different search strategies are available in the [`nl.uu.maze.benchmarks`](/src/main/java/nl/uu/maze/benchmarks/) package.
+These classes are designed to test the engine's capabilities and performance across various scenarios.

+The following benchmark subjects are included:

+- [`AckermannPeter`](/src/main/java/nl/uu/maze/benchmarks/AckermannPeter.java): Implementation of the Ackermann-Peter function.
+- [`BinarySearch`](/src/main/java/nl/uu/maze/benchmarks/BinarySearch.java): Implementation of a binary search algorithm on an int array.
+- [`ConvergingPaths`](/src/main/java/nl/uu/maze/benchmarks/ConvergingPaths.java): Class where control flow paths repeatedly diverge and converge.
+- [`ExprEvaluator`](/src/main/java/nl/uu/maze/benchmarks/ExprEvaluator.java): Evaluates simple arithemetic expressions in a char array, using recursive descent parsing.
+- [`Fibonacci`](/src/main/java/nl/uu/maze/benchmarks/Fibonacci.java): Implementation of the Fibonacci function, both iterative and recursive.
+- [`FloatStatistics`](/src/main/java/nl/uu/maze/benchmarks/FloatStatistics.java): Provides methods for statistics and functions of floating-point numbers (e.g., mean, sqrt, etc.).
+- [`MatrixAnalyzer`](/src/main/java/nl/uu/maze/benchmarks/MatrixAnalyzer.java): Performs operations on a 2D int array.
+- [`NestedLoops`](/src/main/java/nl/uu/maze/benchmarks/NestedLoops.java): Sorts an array with bubble sort while calculating a specific value.
+- [`QuickSort`](/src/main/java/nl/uu/maze/benchmarks/QuickSort.java): Implementation of the quicksort algorithm on an int array.
+- [`SinglyLinkedList`](/src/main/java/nl/uu/maze/benchmarks/SinglyLinkedList.java): Implements a singly linked list with various operations (e.g., add, delete, etc.).
+- [`TriangleClassifier`](/src/main/java/nl/uu/maze/benchmarks/TriangleClassifier.java): Classifies a triangle based on its sides (e.g., equilateral, isosceles, etc.).

+More information about the reasoning behind the design of each subject can be found in their respective source files.

+### Example Output

+The output for each of the benchmark classes when run using **BFS** with a **10 second time budget** is available in the [src/test/java/nl/uu/maze/generated/benchmarks](/src/test/java/nl/uu/tests/maze/generated/benchmarks/) directory.
+These test cases achieve an overall 91% instruction coverage and 88% branch coverage for the benchmark set (see JaCoCo report after running the tests).

 ## Architecture

 ### Dynamic Symbolic Execution (DSE)